 If you’d like to encourage your item to rust, simply spray down with water on a regular basis.
 While certain additives to the water can speed up the process, these are often too caustic to the steel.
 We recommend using plain water.

 If you would like to forestall the rusting process as long as possible, you’ll want to treat your item as soon as you receive it.
 Please be aware that this process will only forestall the rusting process and not eliminate it altogether.
 For this process, you will need acetone, clean rags, maroon Scotch Brite pads, and a Krylon or Rustoleum product in a clear satin finish (all items can be found at the hardware store, Home Depot, Lowes, etc.).
 If properly applied, the spray will provide and nice finish and help keep the rust at bay.

 1. Thoroughly rub down with acetone.
 Keep cleaning until the rag is completely clear of any grease, fingerprints, etc.

 2. Using a maroon Scotch Brite pad, rub in one direction to smooth out the finish of the steel.
 This will help the spray adhere to the steel.

 3. Rub down with acetone one more time.
 Make sure the item is completely clean.

 4. Apply the spray in light, even coats to the entire item, front, and back.
-Follow the instructions on the spray can as to application and dry time.
+Follow the instructions on the spray can as to the application and dry time.
 You will want to apply 2-3 coats.
-If you have purchased a plasma-cut item, pay special attention to the area around the numbers or lettering, as it is easy for this area to missed and for rust to begin here.
+If you have purchased a laser-cut item, pay special attention to the area around the numbers or lettering, as it is easy for this area to missed and for rust to begin here.